Create a Website Account - Manage notification subscriptions, save form progress and more.

-Steve especially enjoys hanging out with family and friends, reading, world travel, camping in the mountains, and following his favorite sports teams.
+Council Member Miller especially enjoys hanging out with family and friends, reading, world travel, camping in the mountains, and following his favorite sports teams.
 His hobbies include working on the house, gardening and computer programming.

-Steve serves on the U.S. Army Rhino Battalion Community Relations advisory board member and ex-officio member of the Sunrise MarketPlace Board of Directors.
-Over the years he has represented the city on the Sacramento Area Council of Governments (SACOG) Board, Sacramento Regional Sanitation, Sacramento County Library Board and Metropolitan Cable TV Commission.
+Steve serves on the U.S. Army Community Relations Advisory Board - Rhino Battalion.
+Over the years he has represented Citrus Heights on the Sacramento Area Council of Governments (SACOG), Sacramento Regional Sanitation, Sacramento County Library Board and Metropolitan Cable TV Commission.

-Prior to becoming a council member, Steve was Vice Chair of the Law Enforcement Community Advisory Committee recommending Citrus Heights form their own police department, Vice President of Neighborhood Area 10 for many years and served as President of the Resident’s Empowerment Association of Citrus Heights in 2005.
+Prior to becoming a council member, Mr. Miller was Vice Chair of the Law Enforcement Community Advisory Committee and he presented the committee's recommendation to form our own police department to City Council.
+Steve was also Vice President of Neighborhood Area 10 for many years and served as President of the Resident’s Empowerment Association of Citrus Heights in 2005.